PATH TO HEALING AND INDEPENDENCE

 Once a woman is identified as a survivor of trafficking, she can enroll in Restore’s long-term programs to receive case management, safe housing, and job placement.

-We aim to create a path to healing and independence through our Safehome and Economic Empowerment programs.
+We aim to create a path to healing and independence through our housing and economic empowerment services.

 "Restore is a home for me."